Piz330/Visual-Studio-Mcp-Server-/README.md

 The server binds only to `127.0.0.1` and requires a local bearer token.

 ## Features
+-  Compatible With Codex Claude code and other ai that support mcp
 - List running Visual Studio instances.
 - Read the current solution, projects, active document, and open documents.
 - Open files in Visual Studio.